Week 1: Deconstructing Biomedicine and Introducing Five Theoretical Perspectives

-- Link: 1.2 Traditional Chinese Medicine: An Introduction
+- Link: 1.2 Traditional Chinese Medicine: In Depth

-I recommend selecting a country that you have some curiosity about and for which you can find enough information regarding the health issue that you are interested in studying for the next seven weeks, so do a little research before selecting your country and, although you do not need to post about your health issue until next week, make sure there is enough information on it from other sources to fulfill the requirements for the final blog post.
+Select a country that interests you and about which you can find information regarding the health issue you are interested in studying this semester.
+You will be researching and writing about your chosen country and health topic for the next seven weeks, culminating in your final project.
+Do a little research before selecting your country and, although you do not need to post about your health issue until next week, make sure there is enough information on it from other sources to fulfill the requirements for the final blog post.

 I will accept information from news media sources, but you must triangulate the information from three separate news sources, one of which is foreign or a foundational source (i.e. a UN program report or an academic journal article).
 So, for example, if I am doing my final post on educating girls in Senegal and I want some current information on it, I might look at Voice of America, CNN, and, in this case, because I could not find a foreign news source, I used the United Nations Girls Education Initiative.

-- Blog Comment: Pick a person who had a different kind of medical experience from you.
 Please comment on another class member’s blog post.
-Aim for a comment that is between 150-200 words.
+Pick a person who had a different kind of medical experience from you.
 Rather than criticize, think of questions you might ask and evidence you might share that is relevant to their personal story.
 Are there insights you can apply from this week’s readings and video?

 **Please change your profile to display your name so we can have a better idea of who we’re talking to!
 Go to the right hand upper corner and hover over your name -> edit my profile -> fill in your name and make sure “display name publicly as” has your name in the box.
 (You can also add a profile photo by following the link to the Gravatar site.)